tapansgupta777/STM32-Based-IMU-with-USB-C/README.md

 > NOTE :
 > This project is a result of independent, self-directed study into professional PCB and circuit design.
-> I have implemented an industry-standard design flow modeled after professional methodologies,
+> I have implemented an industry-standard design flow modeled after professional methodologies
-> such as those shared by Phil’s Lab.
+> .
 As this is a learning-focused implementation,
 > certain oversights or errors may exist.
 I highly value constructive feedback,
 > technical suggestions, or design recommendations to further my growth in this field.